The Devil's Man: Reception

 In a contemporary review, the Monthly Film Bulletin declared the film as a "routine formula of the power-crazed scientist whose manic schemes are thwarted by an inevitable final holocaust" while noting that the film had "some splendid desert locations and some "austere chrome and glass SF sets."

 Paolo Bianchini spoke negatively about the production and the film, stating that "Guy Madison was the only one who took the whole thing seriously.
 It was such crap!"
 In Phil Hardy's book Science Fiction, The Devil's Man was referred to as a "routine mad scientist offering.
-The plot is so traditional that it wouldn't have been out of place in a thirties serial" The review praised the sets of the film, specficially Devilman's secret laboratory noting that "as is so often the case in Italian science fiction films of the sixties, are delightfully futuristic."
+The plot is so traditional that it wouldn't have been out of place in a thirties serial" The review praised the sets of the film, specifically Devilman's secret laboratory noting that "as is so often the case in Italian science fiction films of the sixties, are delightfully futuristic."

 TV Guide gave the movie one out of five stars.